WingedAnalyst/fullStackRpgGame/readme.md

 - 🧌 Different enemies with unique stats
 - ⚔️ Combat system with attack, dodge, and death conditions
 - 🏆 XP system and play-again option
+- Sell XP for gold when you run out of money
+- Visual feedback when gold or XP changes (flashes red/green)

+🧙 Game Guide (Mentor)
+- Step-by-step guide at the start to help you learn the game
+- Can be turned off